Germany: Why car owners are reluctant to go electric | DW | 18.06.2021

 Electric vehicles make up just 1.2% of the 48.2 million passenger cars registered in Germany.
 According to the Federal Motor Transport Authority, about two-thirds run on petrol, and around 30% on diesel.

-Berlin-based environmental think tank Agora Verkehrswende says Germany would need to be even more ambitious, with 14 million electric cars on the road by 2030, in order to achieve its climate neutrality goal.
+Berlin-based environmental think tank Agora Verkehrswende said Germany would need to be even more ambitious, with 14 million electric cars on the road by 2030, in order to achieve its climate neutrality goal.

 "This is a huge increase and it also needs a huge increase in charging stations," Kerstin Meyer, head of the think tank's transportation team, told DW.